 The state of Illinois has also enacted multiple laws meant to protect seniors from harm.
 The Illinois Nursing Home Care Act defines a number of rights that apply to nursing home residents, including the right to be free from abuse and neglect, the right to manage their own finances, the right to refuse medical treatment, and the right to be free from unreasonable restraint.
 The Authorized Electronic Monitoring in Long-Term Care Facilities Act provides family members and legal guardians of nursing home residents with the right to use video or audio recording devices to monitor their loved one's room in a nursing home.

 Nursing Home Negligence Lawyer -- Next Steps

 Cases involving nursing home neglect & abuse can be complicated, since a nursing home may claim that injuries were the result of a patient's existing health issues rather than any form of negligence.
 Osvaldo Rodriguez, P.C. can investigate the circumstances surrounding the injury, review medical records & uncover other evidence relevant to the case, such as personnel records, eyewitness testimonies, security camera footage, opinions of medical experts.
 Osvaldo Rodriguez, P.C. will work to demonstrate that your family member suffered harm because a nursing home did not meet its duty of care.
 He will fight to make sure your family is fully compensated for your damages.
+In addition, all our cases are taken on a contingency fee basis, so you never have to pay upfront legal fees.
 Call today and schedule your free consultation.